microsoft/DynamicTelemetry/docs/docs/Architecture.Probes.Overview.document.md

 DynamicTelemetry a reliable tool for system monitoring and data analysis, capable of providing rich insights while maintaining system integrity and performance.

-ToDo:

-- Risk vs. Perf axis
-- Discuss operations that can occur to a probe
-- Contrast a probe from a breakpoint
-- Talk about how Logs/Traces can be used as probes
-- Link to Observer Effect
-- Link to Risk Levels

 ## Probe Characteristics